 The Knife Grip Your hook is held like a steak knife, with your last three fingers controlling the motion of the hook. (shown in the bottom image)

-Some grips are more effective for certain types of crochet that others, but there is no right or wrong way to hold a crochet hook!
-We’ve covered the main two here, but there are several more.
-Don’t you want to know which kind you are?
-As you progress in your crochet journey, you will find that one grip works best for certain projects.
-There is no right or wrong way to hold a crochet hook—find what works for you.
+We’ve covered the main two ways to hold a crochet hook here, but there are several more.
+As you progress in your crochet journey, you will find that some grips are more effective for certain types of crochet than others.
+Keep in mind that there is no right or wrong way to hold a crochet hook—find what works best for you!

 Crochet Hook Sizes